Why No Plans For Aluminum Trailers?

 I hear from many customers with these kinds of questions.
 And, some share their great welding projects — like building a trailer for school.
 Excellent, I applaud you !!!
 That’s totally awesome.

-However, with plans for aluminum trailers, this is not a good first aluminum welding project.
+However, even with great plans for aluminum trailers . . . .
+A trailer is a poor choice as a first big project for welding aluminum simply because of the risk and potential liability.
 As mentioned in the other article, it’s more than making a pretty weld.
 With aluminum: 1.
 Welds need to be really good on the inside.
+(Something we can’t know without destructive testing, or a lot of aluminum welding experience.
 2. Welders must know how to mitigate potential fatigue, and support welded joints for longevity.
 There’s a skill involved, and experience as well, to get it “right”.

 Validation